Skip to main content

 Dissecting the Impact of Movement

 Different forms of exercise send distinct signals to the endocrine system.
-While all is beneficial, tailoring your training can elicit more specific and potent hormonal responses.
+While all physical activity is beneficial, tailoring your training can elicit more specific and potent hormonal responses.
 The goal is to leverage exercise as a precise tool for metabolic and endocrine optimization.

 • Resistance Training This form of exercise, which includes weightlifting and bodyweight exercises, is a primary driver of acute testosterone release.
 The mechanical tension placed on muscle fibers during intense contractions signals a need for repair and growth.
 This triggers a post-workout surge in testosterone and growth hormone to facilitate muscle protein synthesis.
 The long-term adaptation to resistance training involves increased muscle mass, which improves insulin sensitivity and overall metabolic rate, creating a more favorable environment for healthy testosterone levels.